 - 8 Small Kitchen Storage Solutions and Hacks

 - How to Declutter Your Home Fast: 50 Things to Toss Out

 - Easy Cleaning Hacks for a Clean Home

 As I mentioned before, it can be a very difficult experience; and you will feel a myriad of emotions while you are doing this herculean task.
 Allow yourself to take breaks – you deserve it.

-Take the bags marked for donation to the thrift shops / op shops at the end of every day that you are clearing up.
-Not only does this clear up the space, it also helps you see progress in what you are doing.
+Take the bags marked for donation to the thrift shops/op shops at the end of every day that you are clearing up.
+Not only does this clear up space, but it also helps you see progress in what you are doing.